Wilmington Wild Forest - Unit Management Plan

 The Wilmington Wild Forest consists of 14,000 acres of Forest Preserve lands in the Towns of Wilmington, Jay and Keene in Essex County and the Town of Black Brook in Clinton County.
 The core area of the Wilmington Wild Forest is located on the east-facing slopes of Whiteface Mountain.
 Another large segment - the Stephenson Range Tract - lies north of Route 431 and Gillespie Drive and south of the Forestdale Road.
 Smaller, isolated segments include the Hamlin Mountain, Clements Mountain, and Beaver Brook Tracts, as well as a segment near the hamlet of Black Brook.

-A Unit Management Plan (UMP) for the Wilmington Wild Forest was completed in 2005.
-If you have questions or comments about the UMP, please contact us at firstname.lastname@example.org.
+The Department adopted a Unit Management Plan (UMP) for the Wilmington Wild Forest in 2005.
+If you have questions about the UMP, please e-mail us at email@example.com.

 Download the UMP

 2015 Draft Amendment - New Trail and Parking Area Development

 Over the past 10 years the trails in the Wilmington Wild Forest have seen substantial growth in recreational use.
 In response to this and requests from local government and recreational groups DEC has developed a draft UMP amendment to provide additional trails and access through sustainable practices.
 These include:

 - Addition of approximately 4.8 miles of new trail open for mountain biking;

 - Reroute and improvement to the Cooper Kill Trail, a multi-use trail classified as a class I (secondary) snowmobile trail to better protect natural resources;

 - Reroute of the Marble Mountain hiking trail to better protect natural resources;